qpakzk/os-playground/virtual-dev-env.md

-# Installing Pintos and running in QEMU
+# Installing a Virtual Machine in VirtualBox

 _host platform independent procedure_

-_all versions as of 2018-01-16_
+_all versions current as of 2018-01-16_

 * * *